python-discord/code-jam-6/README.md

 [![License](https://img.shields.io/github/license/python-discord/bot)](LICENSE)
 [![Website](https://img.shields.io/badge/website-visit-brightgreen)](https://pythondiscord.com)

-Welcome to the sixth Python Discord Code Jam!
+### Welcome to the sixth Python Discord Code Jam!

-By popular choice, the theme for this code jam is **Ancient Technology**.
+#### By popular choice, the theme for this code jam is **Ancient Technology**.

 What you do with this theme or how you interpret it is up to you, but it will be your task to come up with something fun using this theme.

-As the technology for this code jam, we've chosen for [Kivy](https://kivy.org/), a cross-platform framework for making user interfaces.
-We know that a lot of you are probably relatively new to this framework and that's why some of Kivy's [core developers](https://kivy.org/#aboutus) will be hanging out in the `#winter-code-jam` channel to help you!
+#### The chosen technology for this code jam is [Kivy](https://kivy.org/).

+Kivy is a cross-platform framework for making user interfaces.
+We know that a lot of you are probably relatively new to this framework and that's why some of Kivy's [core developers](https://kivy.org/#aboutus) will be hanging out in the **`#winter-code-jam`** channel to help you!

 ## Getting Started